nothing3f/rainbow-clicker/README.md

 # Rainbow clicker
-🌈Simple rainbow clicker in with use LÖVE. 🌈
+🌈Simple rainbow clicker in Lua with use LÖVE. 🌈